zuazo-forks/miah-cookbooks-collectd/README.md

 # REASON FOR FORK #

-I Forked this cookbook to faciliate a function: Collectd writing to graphite monitoring redis and haproxy.
+I Forked this cookbook to faciliate a function: Collectd writing to graphite monitoring.
 Your milage may vary.

+# CHANGELOG #
+- 1.0.2 - Update to 5.1.0 with a debian package
+- 1.0.1 - Use master to make write_graphite work

 # DESCRIPTION #